LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_permittivity_data/README.md

 mandatory and must be present.
 Properties without **required** label are optional and may be omitted:

 * **`temperature`** [string][**required**]
-Temperature (numeric value) in [K] at which an conductivity value was measured.
+Temperature [K] at which an permittivity value was measured.
 * **`incident_angle`** [string][**required**]
-Incident angle (numeric value) of the measurement relative to the local normal vector at the material surface in [rad].
+Incident angle of the measurement relative to the local normal vector at the material surface in [rad].
 * **`permittivity`** [string][**required**]
-Relative permittivity, key to an array of tuples of corresponding wavelengths and permittivity values.
+Relative permittivity, key to an array of tuples of corresponding wavelengths [m] and permittivity [F/m] values.

 Example
 -------

-Within the section `physical_properties` of its **OpenMaterial_material_parameters** section, a material file (e.g. `tarmac.gltf`) provides an URI to a conductivity data file:
+Within the section `physical_properties` of its **OpenMaterial_material_parameters** section, a material file (e.g. `tarmac.gltf`) provides an URI to a permittivity data file:

 ```
 "materials": [